Cathedral of St. Joseph (St. Joseph, Missouri): Cathedral of St. Joseph

 On March 3, 1868 Pope Pius IX established the Diocese of St. Joseph.
 St. Joseph's Church became the new diocese's cathedral.
 Bishop John J. Hogan bought property at the corner of Tenth and Isadore Streets to build the present cathedral.
 The cornerstone was laid on September 12, 1869.
 The construction of the cathedral was slow due to continuing budget shortfalls.
 This may have been partly due to the Panic of 1873.
 Several prominent parishioners connected with the St. Joseph Improvement Company sponsored a raffle of real estate in the cathedral neighborhood to raise funds.
-The raffle involved 60 lots valued between $200 to $500, with tickets offered at $3 each.
+The raffle involved 60 lots valued between $200 and $500, with tickets offered at $3 each.
 Ticket sales were slower than expected and the drawing was delayed from November 22, 1870, to April 10, 1871.
 The cathedral was not finished according to its original designs.
 When the first Mass was celebrated on March 17, 1871, the interior had yet to be plastered and the stained glass windows were not installed and construction continued to 1883.
 The old church was eventually demolished and the property was sold with the proceeds helping fund construction of the new cathedral.

 The Rev. Ignatius Conrad, O.S.B became the Rector in 1876 and served the parish until he was named the Abbot of Subiaco Abbey in Subiaco, Arkansas.
 The rectory was built in 1893, when the Rev. Andrew Newman was rector.
 The parish's priest up to this time had lived in an apartment in the church.
 The rectory was also used as the chancery for the diocese.

 Bishop Maurice F. Burke oversaw the renovation of the cathedral in 1900.
 The two towers were built as was a portico entrance according to the original plans.

 In 1924, the Rev. Leo Ruggle came to the cathedral as associate pastor.
 He was the diocesan chancellor from 1926 to 1936, served as the Rector from 1937 to 1964 and then became Rector-emeritus until his death in 1984.
 He was the Diocesan Administrator from 1961 to 1962.
 A year before he died the renovated church basement was named in his honor.

 On August 29, 1956, Pope Pius XII merged the Diocese of St. Joseph with the Diocese of Kansas City to form the Diocese of Kansas City-St. Joseph.
 The eastern half of the St. Joseph Diocese became part of the newly established Diocese of Jefferson City and the southern half of the Diocese of Kansas City became part of the newly established Diocese of Springfield Cape Girardeau.
 The Diocese of Kansas City-St. Joseph has Co-Cathedrals: The Cathedral of the Immaculate Conception in Kansas City and the Cathedral of St. Joseph.

 The Cathedral of St. Joseph was renovated from 1969 to 1970 following the liturgical reforms of the Second Vatican Council.
 Other renovations were completed in 1981 and 1995.
 The parish opened a food pantry in the 1980s.